yanwai13/Vet-Clinic-Patient-Mgt-App/README.md

-/***Newly Update on Mar 16, 2024
+/***Newly Update on Mar 16, 2024 <br/>
-Incorporate a search functionality enabling the user to locate a patient by their name and access their details.**/
+Incorporate a search functionality enabling the user to search patient by their name, get the queue position and access their details.**/

 Summary of the project <br/>